karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 }
 {% endhighlight %}

-I didn't actually test the performance of this change when I wrote it, so why not do it now?
-The first run with each method will be with a grid size of 10000 x 10000 at 7x supersampling and the second will be 700 x 700 at 100x supersampling, both with 4 threads.
-This keeps the total calculations the same, but with working sets of 800 and 3.92 MB respectively, they should show the effects of cache.
+I realized I never actually tested the performance of this change when I wrote it, so why not do it now?
+The first run with each approach will be with a grid size of 10000 x 10000 at 7x supersampling, while the second will be 700 x 700 at 100x supersampling.
+This keeps the total number of calculations the same, but with working sets of 800 MB and 3.92 MB spread across four threads, they'll show the advantages of having a cache-sized data set.
 I'll be using [Intel PCM](https://software.intel.com/en-us/articles/intel-performance-counter-monitor) to gather statistics on L2 and L3 cache hit rate as well as instructions per clock.
 Without further ado:

 ![Results of Caching Test](/assets/BuddhabrotCaching.png)